Fuel Pump Controller

 One of the ports on the end cap is the low pressure supply from the fuel tank through a standard on-off petcock.
 The other port is a breather line to vent any trapped air within the end cap.

 In practice, the pump controller works quite well.
-So far, the only issue is that on hot days (above 90 F), the pump proper can get fairly warm after about 10 mins.
+There were two issues with this solution.
+On hot days (above 90 F), the pump proper can get fairly warm after about 10 mins.
 This primarily occurs at idle or low RPM when insufficient fuel is flowing through the pump to cool it off.
 EFI fuel pumps tend to be very inefficient as only a very small fraction of the power they require is used to push fuel.
 The pump itself can take plenty of heat, it's the gas that can't.
 Above 120 F, gas near the surface of the pump inlet can boil, which causes the pump to cavitate and lose pressure.
-I have some heat sink fins made from thin copper sheet that I plan to attach to the pump housing to remove some of the heat.
-I made some simulations of natural convection and forced air heat sink efficiency.
-Given modest air flow through the cooling fins, it should be fine.
+The other issue is that pumps usually have a pressure relief valve that can leak slightly, maybe a drip once in a while.
+While the average pressure is constant, occasional pressure spike can cause the relief valve to drip.

 Bosch 4-pin FRP sensors